AdobeDocs/commerce-events/src/pages/events/commands.md

 ## Return event details

-The `events:info` command returns the payload of the specified event.
+The `events:info` command returns the payload of the specified event in JSON format.

 ### Usage